AvinashS97/reactJs/src/source.md

 Capturing Phase :- The event starts from the root of the DOM and goes down to the target element.

-Bubbling Phase:- The event starts from the target element
+Bubbling Phase:- The event starts from the target element.By default nature of Event Propagation is Bubbling...